WenjianBI/GRAB.github.io/docs/mainpage.md

 ## License
-SAIGE is distributed under an GPL license.
+GRAB is distributed under an GPL license.

 ## Contact